vmware-tanzu-labs/educates-training-platform/project-docs/workshop-content/workshop-instructions.md

 ----
 ```

 When the workshop dashboard is configured to display multiple terminals, you can qualify which terminal the command should be executed in by adding a suffix to the ``execute`` annotation.
-For the first terminal use ``execute-1``, for the second terminal ``execute-2``, etc:
+For the first terminal use ``execute-1``, for the second terminal ``execute-2``, and for the third terminal ``execute-3``.

 ~~~text
 ```execute-1